agiledev-students-spring2023/final-project-what-s-for-dinner/README.md

 1. run `cd front-end` to navigate to front-end folder
 2. first run `npm install` (please ignore the error for now)
-3. then run `npm i @material-ui/core --force --save` **Back-end**
+3. then run `npm i @material-ui/core --force --save`

+**Back-end**
 1. run `cd back-end` to navigate to back-end folder
 2. run `npm install`
 3. create a `.env` file in the back-end directory with the following information:
     > MEAL_DB_API_KEY=9973533

-    *Note: You should to "https://www.themealdb.com/" to create your own account and replace the value with your own api key.
+    *Note: You should go to "https://www.themealdb.com/" to create your own account and replace the value with your own api key.
 But for demonstrantion simplicity we provide you with the api key for now.*

 ### Running
 1. if you are only running the front-end or back-end for testing purpose, you can simply run `npm start` in the corresponding front-end/back-end folder